 On 11 January 2024, the Queensland Government announced the Paradise Dam wall would require a complete rebuild 70 m downstream.
 This is because repairing the existing dam wall is not feasible.

-In the 2024-25 Budget, the Australian Government retained its funding commitment to the project, with $50 million made available to support the development of a business case for the construction of the new dam wall, as well as essential pre-construction activities.
+In the 2024-25 Budget, the Australian Government retained its funding commitment to the project, with an investment decision to be made upon completion of the business case and planning works. $50 million from the original commitment was made available to support the development of a business case for the construction of the new dam wall, as well as essential pre-construction activities.

 The detailed business case is now progressing, with project costs and timeframes to be confirmed as part of this process.